SensorsINI/SI_Toolkit/README.md

 - **Brunton Test**: A unique tool that visualizes the predicted evolution of dynamical systems over time, highlighting model accuracy through error visualization.
 This feature is designed to provide intuitive insights into model performance.
 - **Data Processing Utilities**: Comes with features to enrich data, improving model training outcomes through time-shift adjustments, adding derivatives calculated from data, and sensor quantization.
 - **Cross-Platform Functionality**: Tested mostly on macOS M1 (Sonoma), it is used successfully on Ubuntu 20.4 and Windows, making it accessible to a wide range of users.
+- **FPGA Integration with hls4ml and EdgeDRNN**: Its unique feature is basic integration with hls4ml and the EdgeDRNN framework, which facilitates bringing trained neural networks to FPGA, making it ideal for high-performance, low-latency applications.
+- **Framework Agnostic Design**: The SI_Toolkit's architecture is designed to be independent of the underlying machine learning framework.
+This dual compatibility with TensorFlow and PyTorch not only offers flexibility in model development but also serves as a unique example of creating ML software that allows user to switch between both frameworks while avoiding duplicate code to implement desired functionalities.

 ## Target Users